 For other questions related to your rights in Florida, see our Civil Rights FAQ page.

 When the above tips are not enough and you find yourself under arrest for simply doing a good deed, an Orlando criminal defense lawyer can help you beat the charges.

 People find themselves facing charges every day, even when they are only trying to do the right thing.
-If you have been charged, our Orlando criminal defense lawyer at O’Mara Law Group will prepare the necessary defense to prove your innocence.
+If you have been charged, our Orlando drug crime defense lawyer at O’Mara Law Group will prepare the necessary defense to prove your innocence.
 Call us today at 407-634-6604 or fill out our online form to schedule a consultation.